NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     (90 minute period) at an altitude of about 450 km.
 For WorldView, the velocity is around 7500 m/s, with a higher altitude and longer period.

+--jitter-frequency <string>
+    Jitter frequency, in Hz.
+Used for modeling jitter (satellite vibration).
+    Several frequencies can be specified.
+Use a quoted list, with spaces or commas as separators.
+See also  ``--jitter-amplitude`` and ``--horizontal-uncertainty``.

+--jitter-phase <string>
+    Jitter phase, in radians.
+Measures the jitter phase offset from the start of the orbit as set by ``--first``.
+Specify as a quoted list of numbers.
+Number of values must be 3 times the number of frequencies.
+The order in this list corresponds to phase for roll, pitch, and yaw for first frequency, then second frequency, etc. If not specified, will be set to 0.

+--jitter-amplitude <string>
+    Jitter amplitude, in micro radians.
+Specify as a quoted list having amplitude in roll, pitch, yaw for first frequency, then second frequency, etc. Separate the values by spaces or commas.

---horizontal-uncertainty <float, float, float>
+--horizontal-uncertainty <string>
     Camera horizontal uncertainty on the ground, in meters, at nadir orientation.
-Specify as three numbers, used for roll, pitch, and yaw.
-The angular uncertainty in the camera orientation for each of these angles is found as ``tan(angular_uncertainty) = horizontal_uncertainty /
-    satellite_elevation_above_datum``, then converted to degrees.
+Specify as three numbers, in quotes, used for roll, pitch, and yaw.
+The jitter amplitude for each of these angles is found as ``amplitude = atan(horizontal_uncertainty / satellite_elevation_above_datum)``, then converted to degrees.
 See
     :numref:`sat_sim_jitter_model` for details.

---jitter-frequency <float>
-    Jitter frequency, in Hz.
-Used for modeling jitter (satellite vibration).
-The jitter amplitude will be the angular horizontal uncertainty (see ``--horizontal-uncertainty``.

 --first-index <int (default: -1)>
     Index of first camera and/or image to generate, starting from 0.
 If not set,